starius/ScPrime/doc/Consensus.md

 Cryptographic Algorithms
 ------------------------

-SiaPrime uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
+ScPrime uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
 We acknowledge our inexperience, and that we have chosen these algorithms not because of our own confidence in their properties, but because other people seem confident in